 Using the masking tool in Ceros, you can transform images and GIFs into virtually any shape you want!
 Masking assets directly in Ceros can streamline your workflow so you’re not constantly jumping over to a design tool if you need to create an image mask.
-With the Ceros masking tool, you can leverage both standard and custom shapes in the studio to mask JPEGs, PNGs, and GIFs.
+With the Ceros masking tool, you can leverage in-studio shapes, PNGs, and SVGs, to mask JPEGs, PNGs, and GIFs.

 - Place the image or GIF that you’d like to mask onto your Ceros canvas.
 We’ll refer to this asset as the original asset.